 These might be simpler to gift, and an affordable piece of hardware could be a game-changing addition to a home office.

 Portable storage is vital, especially for videographers and photographers.
-Help them out with a portable hard drive like this 1TB drive from Toshiba for $54.99.
+Help them out with a portable hard drive like this Toshiba Canvio Basics 3TB portable hard drive for $91.99.

-For less storage — and a smaller budget — try the Storite 60GB portable external hard drive for only $23.
+For less storage — and a smaller budget — try the best-selling Seagate Expansion 1TB portable external hard drive for $54.99.

-For the freelancer with more whimsical taste, check out this adorable three-port hub shaped like a cartoon pig!
+For the freelancer with more whimsical taste, check out this adorable three-port hub shaped like a cartoon pig — also $7.99.